 - Individuals with kidney failure requiring dialysis or transplants

-Although there is generally no premium for Part A, a premium with be charged for Part B. Part B premium is adjusted for higher income levels.
+Although there is generally no premium for Part A, a premium will be charged for Part B. Part B premium is adjusted for higher income levels.

 Delaying enrollment in Part B could result in a delay of coverage and a penalty.
-The Penalty for late enrollment is 10 percent for each 12-month period you are eligible, but didn't enroll, unless you qualify for a "Special Enrollment Period."
-(See Sidebar)
+The Penalty for late enrollment is 10 percent for each 12-month period you are eligible, but didn’t enroll, unless you qualify for a “Special Enrollment Period”.